Stock events for Clarus Corp. (CLAR)

 Overview of Clarus Corp.’s business

-Clarus Corporation is a global leader in designing, developing, manufacturing, and distributing equipment and lifestyle products for outdoor enthusiasts, operating in the Consumer Cyclical sector.
-The company is divided into two segments: Outdoor, anchored by Black Diamond Equipment, which focuses on equipment and apparel for activities like climbing and skiing; and Adventure, which includes brands like Rhino-Rack and MAXTRAX, offering automotive roof racks and accessories for the overlanding market.
+Clarus Corporation, based in Salt Lake City, Utah, is a global leader in designing, developing, manufacturing, and distributing equipment and lifestyle products for outdoor enthusiasts, operating in the Consumer Cyclical sector, specifically in Travel & Leisure and Recreational Products.
+The company is divided into two segments: Outdoor, which includes brands like Black Diamond and PIEPS specializing in climbing, skiing, and mountain sports equipment and avalanche safety products, and Adventure, featuring brands such as Rhino-Rack, MAXTRAX, TRED Outdoors, and RockyMounts, which offer automotive roof racks, vehicle recovery tracks, and off-road touring gear.

 CLAR’s Geographic footprint